-We may raise equity or debt capital through both registered offerings and private offerings of securities and by securitizing a portion of our investments among, other considerations.
+We may raise equity or debt capital through both registered offerings and private offerings of securities and by securitizing a portion of our investments among other considerations.
 Furthermore, our Credit Facility availability depends on various covenants and restrictions as discussed in the preceding paragraphs.
 The primary use of existing funds and any funds raised in the future is expected to be for repayment of indebtedness, investments in portfolio companies, cash distributions to our shareholders or for other general corporate purposes.
+On March 26, 2013, we completed a follow-on public offering of 3,000,000 shares of common stock at a public offering price of \$14.00 per share for gross proceeds of \$42.0 million and net proceeds of \$41.6 million after offering expenses.
+Our Investment Adviser paid the entire sales load of \$1.3 million in connection with this offering.

-At December 31, 2012, we had cash equivalents of \$4.0 million available for investing and general corporate purposes.
+At March 31, 2013, we had cash equivalents of \$2.7 million available for investing and general corporate purposes.
 We believe our liquidity and capital resources are sufficient to take advantage of market opportunities.

-Our operating activities used cash of \$8.5 million for the three months ended December 31, 2012, and our financing activities provided net cash proceeds of \$8.6 million for the same period.
-Our operating activities used cash primarily for net investing that was financed by net draws under the Credit Facility.
+Our operating activities provided cash of \$4.0 million for the six months ended March 31, 2013, and our financing activities used cash of \$5.1 million for the same period.
+Our operating activities provided cash primarily from our investment activity that offset our financing activities, which used cash primarily to pay the deferred sales load and net repayments under the Credit Facility that was partially financed by the proceeds of our offering.

-Our operating activities used cash of \$11.3 million for the three months ended December 31, 2011, and our financing activities provided net cash proceeds of \$9.0 million for the same period.
-Our operating activities used cash primarily for net investing that was financed by net draws under the Credit Facility.
+Our operating activities used cash of \$23.3 million for the six months ended March 31, 2012, and our financing activities provided cash of \$20.2 million for the same period.
+Our operating activities used cash primarily for our investment activity that was financed by net draws under the Credit Facility.